SolarDrew/skill-picard/README.md

    the rooms.

 4. Click on `Event Subscriptions` and enable them.
-At this point, the bridge needs to be started as slack will do some verification of the request rul.
+At this point, the bridge needs to be started as slack will do some verification of the request url.
 The request url should be `https://$HOST:$SLACK_PORT"`.
 Then add the following events and save:

    Bot User Events: